Cordless Electric Spinning Mo

 - Eventually you may want to replace the cleaning pads

-Is the Comfyer a good value?
+Is the Comfyer worth it?

 This is not a cheap mop by any stretch.
 So it has a pretty high bar to live up to.